This way-over-sized glow jar filled with fireflies is a spin on the traditional wreaths and garlands. It is fun, easy, festive, and wireless!

 - hot glue gun and glue sticks

 - battery operated LED fairy lights.
-You can also use these plug-in holiday LED lights and hide the wire behind other objects.
+You can also use plug-in holiday LED lights and hide the wire behind other objects.

 First step, make a frame in the shape of a mason jar.
 Overlap the ends of the craft sticks, and alternate the sticks to go above / below the adjacent ones, so we get a relatively flat frame.